Being a girl comes with some pretty great perks… high heels, lipstick, lingerie – and bras, in particular.

 Bras offer endless options for expressing your femininity.
-And that’s where things get tricky!
-With so many sizes and styles available (and “rules” for bra wear and care), it’s easy to go wrong.
+And that’s where things can get tricky!
+With so many sizes and styles to choose from, it’s easy to go wrong.

 Do you know what to do and what NOT to do when it comes to bras?
 Read on for 6 dos and don’ts of wearing a bra!